 Repeat the process on the opposite side of the dough, folding it over and tucking the end under to create a cylindrical shape of the dough.

-Arrange each finished pain au chocolat on a slightly greased baking sheet with at least 1 1/2 inches between each pastry.
+Arrange each finished pain au chocolat or le pain au chocolat on a lightly greased baking sheet with at least 1 1/2 inches between each pastry.

 Cover them loosely with plastic wrap and allow them to rise until almost doubled in size-approximately forty five minutes to one hour.

 Preheat the oven to 400 F for baking.

 Whisk the egg and 2 tablespoons milk together to make an edible egg wash..
 Run-in the egg wash across the surface of each pastry smoothly.